vanny96/challenge-shift-to-sdv/README.md

 # Challenge

 The challenge is to turn an ordinary vehicle into an innovation platform.
-To achive this two paths are available to the participants: the "Feature Path" and the "Connectivity Path".
+To achieve this, two paths are available to the participants: the "Feature Path" and the "Connectivity Path".
 Both paths have different targets, yet combined showcase what a full-blown software-defined vehicle is capable of.

 The following diagram shows the context view of the two paths: